Artist: Karolina Brzuzan

 22 Jan 2017

-'Hunger is/isn’t an object' analysed famines and starvation periods which happen across the globe and looked at what people eat in such conditions.
-The event at the Aspinwall House took the form of a buffet.
+'Hunger is/isn’t an object' analysed famines and starvation periods which have occurred across the globe; the project looked at what people eat in such conditions, and through the artistic development of actual dishes it sought to evoke consideration of the plight, horror and indignity of famine.
+The event at the Aspinwall House took the form of an artistically informed and purposively message-laden buffet.